Tony Pitts: Other work

 Apart from Emmerdale, Pitts had guest appearances in shows including Casualty as Aidan Phillips in 1996, EastEnders as Cliff in 1996, The Bill as Chris Riley in 1999, The Royal as Alec Glazer in 2004 and Unforgiven in 2009 as Adam Boothroyd.
 Tony was the original choice for Terry Duckworth in Coronation Street, but Nigel Pivaro ended up playing the role instead.
 Pitts starred in Lilyhammer as Danny Croc Hammer, the brother of Duncan Hammer.

 Pitts has appeared in the police drama Heartbeat on two occasions, the first time in 1998 as Carl Southall and the second time in 2005 as Brian Gilbert.
 In 2002, he appeared as DI Healey in the miniseries In Deep alongside Nick Berry and Stephen Tompkinson.

 He has also worked as a screenwriter, as well as an actor.

 Pitts appeared in Scott & Bailey on ITV1/ITV1HD as Adrian Scott (the husband of Lesley Sharp's character, DC Janet Scott).
 He also had a small role in the 2012 film War Horse.
 In 2012 he appeared in the third episode of Dirk Gently as Robbie Glover.
 In 2012 he also appeared as the Chief Superintendent in the Sherlock episode "The Reichenbach Falls".
 In 2013 he appeared as Sergeant Moss in the BBC drama series Peaky Blinders.
 Pitts played Captain Patero in Rogue One: A Star Wars Story in 2016.
 He also appeared as Detective Chief Superintendent Lester Hargreaves in the 2014 second series of BBC's Line of Duty.
 His character returned for the season finale of series four in 2017.
 He also appeared in season five in 2019.
 From 2017 he appeared in two seasons of the series Jamestown as Edgar Massinger.
 Pitts also appeared in Wild Bill on ITV in 2019.
+Since 2020, Pitts has played the recurring role of Richard Alderson in All Creatures Great and Small.